Carson and Colorado Railway: Restoration effort

 In Independence, California, a non-profit group re-incorporated the Carson and Colorado Railway.
 They have restored locomotive #18, which was left in Independence in excellent condition by the Southern Pacific in 1955.
 The locomotive moved under its own power for the first time in 62 years on Saturday October 15, 2016.
-The locomotive is currently housed in a two stall engine house at the Eastern California Museum in Independence, CA. There is close to 1000 feet of track for it to operate on.
+The locomotive is currently housed in a two stall engine house at the Eastern California Museum in Independence, CA. There is close to 1000 ft of track for it to operate on.
 Former SP boxcars #1C and #15 are on rail with engine #18 as part of the exhibit.

-Gallery of C&C equipment

-The second engine #9, painted in Southern Pacific livery, currently located at the Laws Railroad Museum in Laws, California.

-The engine #18, painted in Southern Pacific livery, currently located in Independence, California.
-Restored and Operable.

-Carson & Colorado Caboose #1, currently located at the Laws Railroad Museum in Laws, California.
+Other Surviving Relics of the Carson & Colorado

-Carson & Colorado boxcar #7, currently located at the Laws Railroad Museum in Laws, California.
+Other Carson & Colorado locomotives are preserved at the Laws Railroad Museum, and in Lillard Park in Sparks, Nevada, as noted in the Locomotives section above.

-Live stock car #163, currently located at the Travel Town Museum in Los Angeles, California.

-Carter Brothers box car #1, currently located at the Travel Town Museum in Los Angeles, California.

-Grizzly Flats Railroad Coach #5, built in 1881 for the Carson & Colorado RR, at the Southern California Railway Museum.

-Carson & Colorado Railroad business car #10, the "Esmeralda," at the Southern California Railway Museum.
+The Southern California Railway Museum has a replica Carson & Colorado turntable, several cars from the Carson & Colorado, and the railroad’s water tank that was originally at Keeler, California (which is currently being rebuilt).
+The cars at the museum which spent part of their lives on the C&C line include two stock cars (SP 65 and SP 157), two gondolas (SP 216 and SP 223), a boxcar (SP 449), a coach (Grizzly Flats Railroad #5), and a business car (Carson & Colorado #10, the “Esmeralda”).

+The “Esmeralda” is extremely rare - a narrow-gauge combination business car and caboose.
+The front third of the car was for the conductor and rear brakeman (and had a cupola on top), and the rear two-thirds was the business car portion to haul railroad executives and important shippers.
+After the Southern Pacific bought the Carson & Colorado RR, it converted the caboose portion of the car into a galley.